 INORDINATE DESIRE DEFEATS ITS OWN END

-Had’st thou this world’s whole wealth, all things within thy grasp,
+Had’st thou this world’s whole wealth, all power within thy grasp,

-On pleasures could’st thou gorge to thy lust’s full content;
+Could’st thou on pleasures gorge to longing’s full content;

 Had’st thou Apicius’ feasts, the wives of Solomon,

-One poor body alone is thine to satiate.
+One wretched body alone is thine to satiate.

 It is a paradox, that to the sensualist,

-The joys of those who seek the baser wants of man
+The joys of him who loves the baser wants of man

 Are both short-lived, and pall with every passing day.

-That happiness all power and riches could not gain.
+That happiness, all power and riches cannot gain.